Sebastian Zimmeck

 This course explores principles and practical applications of computer security and privacy.
 Some of the topics covered include static and dynamic code analysis, secure authentication, privacy enhancing technologies, usable privacy and security, and web tracking.
 It will also touch upon theoretical areas, such as basic cryptographic concepts as well as differential privacy.
 The course has the objective to provide students with the conceptual knowledge and technical skills to identify and resolve privacy and security issues in the design, development, and evaluation of information systems.

-COMP 4xx: Advanced Information Security and Privacy Research Seminar, Undergraduate
+T1 COMP 4xx/5xx: Advanced Information Security and Privacy Research Seminar

 Spring 2024, Fall 2023, Spring 2023, Fall 2022, Spring 2022, Fall 2021, Spring 2021, Fall 2020, Spring 2020, Fall 2019, Spring 2019, Fall 2018